Mathématique: Chapter 57

 “How much of that made sense to you?”
 Young asked.

 “Do I follow your orders?”
-Ginn asked, rather than answering.
-Kid was sharp.
-That was for sure.
+Ginn asked, ignoring his question.

 “James and Greer follow my orders,” Young replied.
 “You follow them too, if they seem reasonable to you.”

 Ginn considered this.
-“So Lieutenant James and Sergeant Greer must follow your unreasonable orders?”
+“So Lieutenant James and Sergeant Greer must follow unreasonable orders?”

 Young snorted.
 “Yeah.”
-He glanced back at the pair of them, to find them working not to smile.
+He glanced back and found the pair of them working not to smile.

 “But not me?
 I don’t do ‘unreasonable’ things?”
 Ginn asked.

-“I don’t like this,” Ginn said, frowning.
-She bent her head, staring at the floor.
+“I don’t like this.”
+Ginn bent her head, studying the floor.

 “Why not?”
 Young asked, eyebrows raised.

-She looked up at him, a hint of challenge in her eyes.
+She looked up, a hint of challenge in her eyes.
 “Do you execute me if I don’t convince you?”

 “Ginn,” Young said sharply.
-“Cut it out it with the execution talk.
+“Cut it out with the execution talk.
 There’s gonna be no executing, okay?
 Zero.
 Ever.
 I know that’s an LA thing, but it’s not a Tau’ri thing.
 At all.
-So just—stop mentioning it.”
+So stop mentioning it.”

-“It’s just,” she said quietly, looking at him with large eyes.
-“I’d like to be sure.
+“It’s just,” she said quietly, “I’d like to be sure.
 Before I make any mistakes.”
+Her eyes were huge, and she vibrated with contained anxiety.

-“You can be sure,” he said, gently.
+“You can be sure,” he said.
 “No executing.
 Not for any mistake.
-Even if you, I don’t know, murder someone in cold blood in your right mind, we usually would put you on military trial and then confine you to a high security base for the rest of your natural life.”
+Even if you, I don’t know, murder someone in cold blood in your right mind, we’d put you on military trial and then confine you to a high security base for the rest of your natural life.”

 “What happens if I disagree with you?”
 Ginn asked.